VirtuosoJoel/RubyExcel/README.md

 ####Still under construction!
 Bugs are inevitable.

+#### Designed for use with Excel (2007+) and WIN32OLE

 This gem is designed as a way to conveniently edit table data before outputting it to Excel (XLSX) or TSV format (which Excel can interpret).
-It attempts to take as much as possible from Excel's API while providing some of the best bits of Ruby ( e.g. Enumerators, Blocks, Regexp )
+It attempts to take as much as possible from Excel's API while providing some of the best bits of Ruby ( e.g. Enumerators, Blocks, Regexp ).
+An important feature is allowing reference to Columns via their Headers for convenience and enhanced code readability.
-As this works directly on the data, editing is faster than using Excel's API.
+As this works directly on the data, processing is faster than using Excel itself.

 This was written out of the frustration of editing tabular data using Ruby's multidimensional arrays, without affecting headers and while maintaining code readability.
+Its API is designed to simplify moving code across from VBA into Ruby format when processing spreadsheet data.
+The combination of Ruby, WIN32OLE Excel, and extracting HTML table data is probably quite rare; but I thought I'd share what I came up with.

 Key design features taken from Excel:
 - 1-based indexing.
-- referencing objects as if in Excel's API ( Workbook, Sheet, Row, Column, Cell, Range ).
+- Referencing objects like Excel's API ( Workbook, Sheet, Row, Column, Cell, Range ).
-- Referencing Columns via their Headers for convenience and enhanced code readability.
-- Useful data-handling functions ( e.g. Filter, Match, Sumif ).
+- Useful data-handling functions ( e.g. Filter, Match, Sumif, Vlookup ).

 Typical usage:
 1) Extract a HTML Table into 2D Array ( normally with Nokogiri )